 Skip advert

 GMA badge

-Gordon Murray Group (GMG) CEO Phil Lee has left his role at the hypercar company after five years, the last three as its CEO.
-The former Geely and Lotus executive took on the role of CEO in 2022 following the creation of the Gordon Murray Group (GMG) that saw Gordon Murray Technology (GMT) and GMA come together under one company, with Murray himself taking on the role Executive Chairman.
+Phil Lee, the former Geely and Lotus executive took on the role of CEO in 2022 following the creation of the Gordon Murray Group (GMG) that saw GMT and GMA come together under one company, with Murray himself taking on the role Executive Chairman.
 According to filings with Companies House, Lee resigned from his director responsibilities on 5 November 2025.

 > Gordon Murray has built two new supercars, and one of them looks just like a McLaren F1

-In August 2025 GMA revealed the first two products completed under the Gordon Murray Special Vehicles (GMSV) banner: the Le Mans GTR and S1 LM.
+In August 2025 GMA launched the Gordon Murray Special Vehicles arm with the reveal of its first two products, the Le Mans GTR and S1 LM.
 The GTR is built on a new GMA platform while the LM is a totally bespoke car.
 While the GTR uses the 4-litre V12-engine from the T.50, the LM is fitted with a larger 4.3-litre unit with the pair using the same six-speed manual gearbox.
-Both cars were commissioned by two customers with 24 examples of the GTR being built and only five LMs (the same number of F1 LMs McLaren built in 1995).
+Some 24 examples of the GTR are set to be built while only five LMs (the same number of F1 LMs McLaren built in 1995) are due for production, as commissioned by new investor and GMA board member Ouass.

+Skip advert